-Mountains have played a central role in human culture since times immemorial.
-Yet it’s only recently that we’ve started to understand how mountains form and develop; to this day, these magnificent landforms still hold many secrets.
-There are several ways to analyze and classify mountains depending on what field of science you come from, but here, we’ll have a look at the most common classification and then go into a bit more detail.
+Mountains have always played a central role in human culture, but we’ve only recently come to understand how they form and develop.
+To this day, these magnificent landforms still hold many secrets.
+There are several ways to analyze and classify mountains depending on your scientific discipline.
+Here, we’ll describe some of the more common classifications of mountains in detail.

-Generally, mountains are split into: fold mountains, block mountains, dome mountains, and volcanic mountains.
+Generally, mountains be classified as: fold mountains, block mountains, dome mountains, and volcanic mountains.
 Plateau mountains, uplifted passive margins, and hotspot mountains are also sometimes considered.

-- Fold mountains — the most common type, formed when two or more tectonic plates collide.
+- Fold mountains — the most common type, they form when two or more tectonic plates collide.

-- Block mountains (or fault-block) — formed through geological processes which push some rocks up and others down.
+- Block mountains (or fault-block) — formed through geological processes pushing some rocks up and others down.

 - Dome mountains — formed as a result of hot magma pushing beneath the crust.